codepr/codepr.github.io/_posts/2019-03-04-sol-mqtt-broker-p2.md

 int create_and_bind(const char *, const char *, int);

 /*
- * Create a non-blocking socket and make it listen on the specfied address and
+ * Create a non-blocking socket and make it listen on the specified address and
  * port
  */
 int make_listen(const char *, const char *, int);